Search & Rescue Program

-The Emergency Response Division coordinates large scale disaster responses to events such as tornadoes, building collapses, confined space rescues (such as a grain elevator engulfment or explosion) and wide area flooding.
+The Emergency Response Division coordinates large scale disaster responses to events such as tornadoes, building collapses, hurricanes, earthquakes and wide area flooding.

-Beyond coordinating the response efforts of participating agencies across the state, the OSFM also helps provide and coordinate any required training for responders that are part of the system.
-In addition, the OSFM continues to host and support an annual Technical Rescue Conference at Crisis City, outside of Salina, Kansas that was started in 2008.
+Beyond coordinating the response efforts of participating agencies across the state, the OSFM also helps provide and coordinate training for responders that are part of the program.
+In addition, the OSFM continues to host and support an annual Rescue Conference at Crisis City, outside of Salina, Kansas that was started in 2008.

 By assuming responsibility for coordinating the search and rescue efforts in Kansas, the OSFM aims to achieve the mission set forth by the Kansas Search and Rescue Working Group (KSARWG); “To improve the overall search and rescue capability and response in the State of Kansas and beyond, thereby ensuring that responders at all levels are prepared to provide a coordinated response to any natural or man-made disaster”.

 In April 2007, a group of individuals passionate about search and rescue in Kansas met in Topeka to discuss the need for coordinating the state’s search and rescue response, and that group subsequently formed the Kansas Search and Rescue Working Group (KSARWG).
 The need for a more formalized response system was further recognized after a devastating tornado struck Greensburg, Kansas on May 4th, 2007.

 The KSARWG consisted of one member from each of the seven Homeland Security Regions in Kansas.
 These members had responsibility for coordinating the search and rescue efforts at the regional level.
 Additional members included a representative from: